Communication-Forensics-Lab/harmful-content-detection/GermEval2026/data/dbo/readme.md

 ## Origin and structure of the data

-The data set contains a total of 9.307 German tweets.
-Most of the data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
+The **training data** for GermEval 2025 has been expanded and now includes a total of 15,915 tweets.
+The data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
 The data set is provided as a CSV file.
 An entry has the following format:

-"id";"description";"DBO"
+"id";"description";"C2A"<br />
-"1064396393598783";"Oliver, ich guck doch schon mindestens einmal die Woche RTL2-NEWS.";"nothing"
+"1064396393598783";"Oliver, ich guck doch schon mindestens einmal die Woche RTL2-NEWS.";FALSE

+The **test dataset** contains 2,982 tweets.
+It is identical to the GermEval 2025 test set to allow direct comparability between editions.
+The test data is also distributed as a CSV file, containing an ID and the tweet text:
+"id";"description"<br />

+## Anonymization of data

 To anonymise the data mentions in the data set were replaced as follows:
 - mentions of the press/press offices/news portals: [@PRE]